EMERGING MARKETS-Latam FX loses on Europe political, economic risks

 SAO PAULO, April 23 Latin American currencies weakened against the dollar on Monday as gathering political and economic uncertainty in Europe drove investors to perceived safe-haven assets in the United States.

-Brazil's currency, the real, lost 0.7 percent to 1 .8811 p er dollar, the worst performer this month among the world's 36 most-traded currencies, according to Thomson Reuters data.
-The Mexican peso slipped 0.4 per cent to 13.
-167, ne aring its weakest level in three months.
+Brazil's currency, the real, lost 0.8 percent to 1.8834 per dollar, the worst performer this month among the world's 36 most-traded currencies, according to Thomson Reuters data.
+The Mexican peso slipped 0.6 percent to 13.190, nearing its weakest level in three months.

 Investors spurned higher-yielding Latin American assets as political developments raised doubts about the euro zone's handling of a sovereign debt crisis, which sparked a sharp sell-off in riskier assets during the second half of last year.